Murtaza01/obsidian-vault/homework/drama/dr_faustus_exam1.md

 In Dr.Faustus it mentions where he is from and what school he went and his interest in black magic.

-**Q/ Show how Faustus left all Branches of knowledge and decided to follow black magic?**
+**Q/ Show how Faustus left all Branches of knowledge and decided to follow black magic**\?

+In the first scene we see Faustus inside his private room discussing his mastery of all the branches of knowledge, First he begins with logic,he says that
-* Logic And Philosophy: The aim of logic is to be a good debater, thus it offers no greater miracle.

-* Medicine: The aim of of medicine is body health, and humans cannot live eternally or give dead people life, so he says goodbye to medicine too.

-* Theology: In the Bible there is contradiction, because in one place it says that the reward of sin is death, and in another it says that everyone will sin, so Faustus abandon the Bible too.
+The aim of logic is to be a good debater, thus it offers no greater miracle.
+Secondly he turns to medicine, he says that the aim of medicine is health, and humans cannot live eternally or raise the dead, so he says goodbye to medicine too.
+Thirdly theology In the Bible there is contradiction, because in one place it says that the reward of sin is death, and in another it says that everyone will sin, so Faustus abandon the Bible too.
+Fourthly law, he say it is useless as well, and after that he chooses black magic.

 **Q/ What do good and evil angels stands for**\?